2019 Monza Formula 3 round

 The 2019 Monza FIA Formula 3 round was a motor racing event held on 7 and 8 September 2019 at the Autodromo Nazionale di Monza, Monza, Italy.
-It was the penultimate round of the 2019 FIA Formula 3 Championship, and ran in support of the 2019 Italian Grand Prix.
+It was the penultimate race of the 2019 FIA Formula 3 Championship, and ran in support of the 2019 Italian Grand Prix.

 Classification

 Qualifying

 The Qualifying session took place on 6 September 2019, with Christian Lundgaard scoring pole position.